buffard/Back-End-Capstone-Timeclock/README.md

 # Welcome to Shift Tally
-> A Python Django web app that allows users to track their employees, employee's personal info, and allows employees to record their working hours.
+> A Python Django web app that allows managers to create an employee profile and allow employees to record their working hours.

 ## Background
-I spent most of my twenties working for coffee shops and a few other small businesses.
-I noticed that in most of these positions the owner didn't have a good resource for a time clock.
-Most of the small businesses I worked at had employees write down their hours in an excel sheet or on a piece of paper and turn it in.
-I wanted to create an option for small business owners to keep track of hours.
+Throughout my twenties I worked for different coffee shops and other small businesses.
+I noticed in most of these positions the owner didn't have a good resource for tracking employee hours.
+Most of the businesses had employees record their own hours and turn them in from an excel sheet or text message.
+I wanted to create an better option for small business owners to keep track of employee hours.

 ## General App Functionality
 The following functionalities are part of Bike Dash: